roemeren/tableau-workbook-extractor/main/_sources/usage.rst.txt

 the command ``cd app``.

-Next, build the Docker image (named ``tableau-workbook-extractor``) by running the following command:
+Next, build the Docker image (named ``tableau-workbook-extractor``) by running the following command (make sure that Docker Desktop is running):

 .. code-block:: console